Do you have a LYN lathe ? If so the writer would

-Very little is known about the "Lyn" lathe, only that they were in production during the late 1940s (1948 is a confirmed date) and probably into the mid 1950s.
-So far, two models have been identified, the A1, shown on this page, and the TB60, shown lower down Page 2.
-Both carried a rather fine round or rectangular etched brass plate stating, against a black background: The LYN Lathe , Armitage Engineer, Kirkheaton, Huddersfield" and sometimes: The Lyn Lathe (Super) H Armitage (Machine Tools) Ltd. Kirkheaton, Huddersfield, England.
+The first model had flat-belt drive to the headstock, a No.1 Morse taper tailstock and lacked any sort of tag to identify the model type.
+This was followed by the types A1 and TB60, both these carrying a rather fine round or rectangular etched brass plate stating, against a black background: The LYN Lathe , Armitage Engineer, Kirkheaton, Huddersfield" and sometimes: The Lyn Lathe (Super) H Armitage (Machine Tools) Ltd. Kirkheaton, Huddersfield, England.
 Serial ***** Type A1 and The Lyn Lathe (Super) H Armitage (Machine Tools) Ltd. Kirkheaton, Huddersfield, England.
 Serial ***** Type TB60

-Of "open construction", the headstock was and located on the bed by a machined tenon with screws passing through the front of the bed to push it back against the inner vertical way (in the manner also employed on the Myford series 7 lathes).
+Of "open construction", the headstock was located to the bed by a machined tenon with screws passing through the front of the bed to push it back against an inner vertical way (in the manner also employed on the Myford Series 7 lathes).
 The 3-speed, V-belt drive No. 2 Morse taper spindle ran in generously-sized, half-split bronze bearing (lubricated through small flip-top, direct-feed oil cups) with a ball race at the left-hand face to absorb end thrust.
 The backgear was carried on an eccentric shaft at the rear of the headstock with the spindle bullwheel locked to the drive pulley by a quickly released, spring-loaded pin.

-Although lighter lathes usually made do with a No. 1 Morse taper tailstock (adequate only for the lightest sort of work), that on the Lyn was a No. 2 and hence much more useful for the wide variety of tasks undertaken by the typical amateur.
+Although lighter lathes usually made do with a No. 1 Morse taper tailstock - adequate only for the lightest sort of work and used on the first, flat-belt drive version of the Lyn - on all models it was a No.2 and hence much more useful for the wide variety of tasks undertaken by the typical amateur.
 The tailstock was bolted to the bed by a simple clamp, the through-bolt of which required the services of a loose, self-hiding spanner (though the TB60 was improved by the incorporation of a handle-operated eccentric cross-shaft and draw-bolt).

 A simple vertical bracket (with the motor bolted to its rear face), the maker's countershaft was intended to be mounted separately behind the headstock; no form of belt-tensioning was provided but by using a long V-belt at modest tension it was possible to move this from pulley to pulley without too much difficulty - yet still obtain a drive with enough grip for all normal work.